ARCv3/HAVEN/src/app/haven/AmsterdamHaven/README.md

 # Amsterdam
-This is the original haven version A
+Amsterdam is the first Haven version also known as version A.